 We usually have around 20-30 junior players at the club.
 There are various Chess and Go players who help at the club.
 Here is a list of club committee members and Chess and Go teachers.

 The Chess Shield and Go Shield competitions will continue to be held in the autumn and/or spring.
 The current club Chess champion is Julia Volovich and the Go champion is Zoe Walters.
-For information about past winners, see the Roll of Champions
+For information about other past winners, see the Roll of Champions

 Occasionally we also have club championships of Oware, Shogi, Chinese Chess and Othello.

 Each year we hold heats of the UK Chess Challenge and the UK Go Challenge.
 The winner of our heat of the UK Chess Challenge in 2018 was Adaś Syposz and in 2019 it was Alexander Linton.
 The winner of our UK Go Challenge heat in 2018 was Shengjie Sang and in 2019 it was Yanyi Xiong.

 The Junior Chess & Go Club was founded in its current form in 1994 as a partnership between the Cambridge City Chess Club and the Cambridge University Go Society and this continued until 2013.
 At this point the City Chess Club decided that they could no longer be involved with the junior club.
 The club is now run by a committee made up of parents, representatives from the Go Society, and chess helpers.
 The club is also affiliated to the British Go Association.

 The club is a place for children of all ages to come and play chess and go (if you don't know what go is, look here for a quick introduction to the game, or download igowin, an excellent free go-playing program - size 786k - which runs under Windows and includes a go tutorial).
 Go is somtimes known as igo (the Japanese name for the game), weiqi (the Chinese name), wei ch'i (the Cantonese name) or baduk (Korean).
 You can look at an example game played by one of our club members who took part in the European Youth Team Championships.